 Labor certification applications for teaching positions must be submitted to DOL within 18 months after the selection date, which is the date of the offer letter.
-However, FSIS must complete several pre-filing steps that can take three to four months, so departments must complete the recruitment or reselection process detailed below and submit the EB-2 or EB-3 request to FSIS within one year after the selection date.
+However, FSIS must complete several pre-filing steps that can take six to eight months, so departments must complete the recruitment or reselection process detailed below and submit the EB-2 or EB-3 request to FSIS within one year after the selection date.

 Procedures | Average timeline | |